OCAVIT/Evade-Auto-Bunny-Hop-and-Auto-Strafes/README.md

 # How to start files correctly?:
 First, you need to run the executable file located at: Raw\x64\Debug\Raw.exe Only after that should you start EVADE_MAIN.ahk

+You should not close the Raw.exe window while playing; just minimize it.
+During the game, two files must be running in parallel for proper operation: EVADE_MAIN.ahk and Raw.exe